 Deleted items may be covered by a Deleted Item Retention policy in Exchange, preventing the user from deleting the messages from Recover Deleted Items.
 If the organization archives messages as they arrive they could be somewhere in the network.
 So many places to look, but with proper network security, the data will be secure and users will be compliant with existing laws.

 This key is valid in all versions of Outlook when used with Exchange server mailboxes.
-In Outlook 2007 and 2010, you do not need to add the key to the registry in order to be able to recover data from any folder in the default mailbox.
-Setting this value in Outlook 2007 enables deleted items recovery for secondary mailboxes.
+In Outlook 2007 and newer, you do not need to add the key to the registry in order to be able to recover data from any folder in the default mailbox.
+Setting this value in Outlook 2007 and up enables deleted items recovery for shared mailboxes.

 With this value set to 1, you can use the recover deleted items while viewing any folder.
 Set the value to 0 to disable it for folders other than the Deleted items folder.